Shavrin/georgBot/README.md

 ## random
 Fetches a random item from Georg's database.
 Template: `georg random`

+If you specify a second parameter, Georg will get you only an item which contains the searched word.

+Template : `georg random go`
 ***
 ## wiki
 Fetches a random article link from the Eureka seveN Wiki.